aviadshiber/BionicEyeXamarin/README.md

 ## Installation

-## upload the following Arduino Programs- one for the shoe component and one for the belt:
+### upload the following Arduino Programs (one for the shoe component and one for the belt):
 https://github.com/aviadshiber/BionicEyeArduino

 ### The current project uses the following projects: